Psalm 103:19 “The LORD has established His throne in heaven, And His kingdom rules over all.”

 Romans 10:10 “For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation”

 There have been many good and bad kings in history.
-A short Old Testament survey reveals an entire lineage of kings who did evil in the sight of the Lord and those who lived and ruled righteously.
+A short Old Testament survey reveals an entire lineage of kings who did evil in the sight of the Lord and others who lived and ruled righteously.

 Psalm 88:14 “Righteousness and justice are the foundation of Your throne; Mercy and truth go before Your face.”

-How has Yahweh shown us Mercy?
+Has Yahweh shown you Mercy?

 Micah 6:8 “He has shown you, O man, what is good; And what does the LORD require of you But to do justly, To love mercy, And to walk humbly with your God?”